Kopilov/RCallerService/Readme.md

 Based on https://github.com/jbytecode/rcaller/tree/master/RCaller library.

 If you are running it without Docker, you should also install R itself.
-The Docker image (built manually from this [Dockerfile](https://github.com/Kopilov/RCallerService/blob/master/scripts/Dockerfile))can be found at https://hub.docker.com/r/kopilov/rcallerservice
+The Docker image can be found at https://hub.docker.com/r/kopilov/rcallerservice

 For executing a script send it as a body of POST request to URL
 ```